 An article with 22 photos including repair work on the emergency spillway.

-The spillway design capacity was 160,000 cfs.
-[Video] The expense of dredging the channel and patching the spillways has already cost $100m.
+Update: The main spillway design capacity was 160,000 cfs. [see the video below] The expense of dredging the channel and patching the spillways has already cost $100m.
 They are still trying to figure out what the permanent fix would be, let alone its cost.
 The CDWR choose not to spend $0.5m to fix (grout) the spillway and $4m to line the channel of the emergency spillway with concrete when these issues were brought to their attention.
-The usage of the emergency spillway for the first time quickly caused a one-hour-notice emergency evacuation of the town at just 3,000 cfs flowing over it.
-Its design capacity was supposed to be 250,000 cfs.